-2.2 RESOURCES NOT EVALUATED IN DETAIL
+2.3 RESOURCES NOT EVALUATED IN DETAIL

-The CEMVN considered relevant environmental resources that would potentially be impacted by the proposed alternatives and eliminated resources that were not in the area of potential affect, or would not be impacted by any of the alternatives, from further evaluation.
+The CEMVN considered relevant environmental resources that would potentially be impacted by the proposed alternatives and eliminated resources that were not in the area of potential effect, or would not be impacted by any of the alternatives, from further evaluation.
 These resources include:

 - Geology and Topography

 - Wild and Scenic Rivers (there are no designated wild and scenic rivers in or near the study area)

 - Mineral and Energy Resources

+- Essential Fish Habitat

-The CEMVN focused on information gathered from this study area and the area of potential affect.
-If the CEMVN used data from outside this area in their analysis, rationale is provided in Section 2.3.
+The CEMVN focused on information gathered from the study area and the area of potential effect.

-2.3 RELEVANT RESOURCES FOUND IN THE STUDY AREA
+2.4 RELEVANT RESOURCES

-The CEMVN focused its evaluation on those resources potentially affected by any of the alternatives.
-This section briefly describes the following resources (Appendix A-1: Environmental Resources describes these resources with more detail):
+The CEMVN focused its evaluation on resources potentially affected by the alternatives.
+This section briefly describes the following resources' current condition.
+Appendix A-1: Environmental Resources describes some of these resources in greater detail and includes relevant maps.

 - Hydrology

 - Floodplains

 - Navigation and Public Infrastructure

 - Socio-economics

 - Land Use

 - Aquatic Resources (coastal shorelines, vegetation and estuaries, invasive plant species, wetland loss, and rare, unique, and imperiled vegetative communities)

 - Fish and Wildlife Resources

 - Threatened/Endangered Species and Other Protected Species of Concern

 - Cultural, Historic, and Tribal Trust Resources

 - Environmental Justice

 - Soils

 - Aesthetics and Visual Resources

 - Water Quality and Salinity

 - Air Quality

 - Noise

-- Hazardous, Toxic, & Radioactive Aaste
+- Hazardous, Toxic, & Radioactive Waste

 - Sustainability, Greening, and Climate Change

-The period of analysis is 50 years (2025-2075).
+The period of analysis is 50 years (2025 - 2075).

-2.4 GENERAL SETTING
+2.5 GENERAL SETTING

-The study area (Figure 1-1) is located in South Central Louisiana and includes all of St. Mary, Iberia, and St. Martin Parishes encompassing approximately 2,966 square miles (mi).
-St Martin Parish is located in the northern section of the study area and split into two non-contiguous areas when Iberia Parish was created in 1,868.
-Iberia Parish is 1,031 mi in size (574 mi of land and 456 mi of water).
-The St. Mary Parish is 1,119 mi (555 mi of land and 564mi of water).
+The study area (Figure 1-1) is located in South Central Louisiana and includes all of St. Mary, Iberia, and St. Martin Parishes, encompassing approximately 2,966 square miles (mi2).
+St. Martin Parish is located in the northern section of the study area and was split into two non-contiguous areas when Iberia Parish was created in 1868.
+Iberia Parish is 1,031 mi2 in size (574 mi2 of land and 456 mi2 of water).
+St. Mary Parish is 1,119 mi2 (555 mi2 of land and 564mi2 of water).
 These parishes are primarily rural with navigation, agriculture, and oil industry influences.

-2.5 GEOMORPHIC AND PHYSIOGRAPHIC SETTING
+2.6 GEOMORPHIC AND PHYSIOGRAPHIC SETTING

 The study area contains a mosaic of extensive coastal marshland, natural ridges, forests, and agriculture (primarily sugar cane, soybeans, and rice).
 Scattered in the study area are salt domes.
 Salt domes are largely subsurface geologic structures consisting of a vertical cylinder of salt embedded in horizontal or inclined strata.
 In the broadest sense, the term includes both the core of salt and the strata surrounding and domed by the core.
 Major accumulations of oil and natural gas are associated with salt domes in the United States.
 Overbank flood sedimentation of rivers in southeast Louisiana formed natural ridges (Fisk, 1944).
 The rivers involved in creating these natural levees were prior tributaries of the Mississippi River.

-2.6 NATURAL ENVIRONMENT GENERAL SETTING
+2.7 NATURAL ENVIRONMENT GENERAL SETTING